-ILMUNC XXXIII offers the following four publications for all delegates to take advantage of in order to build their Model UN knowledge or supplement their already existing skills.
+ILMUNC XXXIV offers the following four publications for all delegates to take advantage of in order to build their Model UN knowledge or supplement their already existing skills.

 Frequently Asked Questions

 What is a position paper?